 A mole may be removed for cosmetic reasons or for examination.
-Our doctors may remove an entire mole or a segment for examination or biopsy.
+Our Talent may remove an entire mole or a segment for examination or biopsy.
 If the mole is cancerous, the entire mole should be cut out and the wound closed.
-Cosmetic removal of moles is a simple procedure done under a local anesthetic in the doctor’s office.
+Cosmetic removal of moles is a simple procedure done under a local anesthetic.

 At SKYN we use the Acusect device, which is also used for scarless mole removal, to quickly and efficiently remove the skin tag with minimal bleeding.